google/copybara/docs/reference.md

 <span style="white-space: nowrap;">`--output-limit`</span> | *int* | Limit the output in the console to a number of records.
 Each subcommand might use this flag differently.
 Defaults to 0, which shows all the output.
 <span style="white-space: nowrap;">`--output-root`</span> | *string* | The root directory where to generate output files.
 If not set, ~/copybara/out is used by default.
 Use with care, Copybara might remove files inside this root if necessary.
 <span style="white-space: nowrap;">`--patch-bin`</span> | *string* | Path for GNU Patch command
+<span style="white-space: nowrap;">`--print-config`</span> | *boolean* | When set, the VALIDATE command will print the resolved configuration.
+The output is intended for human inspection and is not guaranteed to be stable.
 <span style="white-space: nowrap;">`--repo-timeout`</span> | *duration* | Repository operation timeout duration.
 Example values: 30s, 20m, 1h, etc.
 <span style="white-space: nowrap;">`--squash`</span> | *boolean* | Override workflow's mode with 'SQUASH'.
 This is useful mainly for workflows that use 'ITERATIVE' mode, when we want to run a single export with 'SQUASH', maybe to fix an issue.
 Always use --dry-run before, to test your changes locally.
 <span style="white-space: nowrap;">`--validate-starlark`</span> | *string* | Starlark should be validated prior to execution, but this might break legacy configs.
 Options are LOOSE, STRICT